-1.1 Abusive or Offensive Language Warning Possible moneta on Board Decis 1.1 Willful damage to other's property Removal from event for the day.
-Suspended for remaining season Suspended indefinitely, Board will make final decision.
+1.1 Abusive or Offensive Language Warning Possible moneta on Board Decisi 1.1 Willful damage to other's property Removal from event for the day.
+Suspended for remaining season Suspended indefinitely Board will make final decision.
 1.1 Altercation of any kind between - a team member to another team member - a handler to a driver Verbal=Warning and possible \$50 fine Physical=Suspension for remainder of season Verbal=2 race suspension 1.1 Use of alcoholic beverage during race program Warning Removed from event immediately for remainder of day.
 By Laws Use of illegal drugs Removed from event Immediately and one year suspension Lifetime suspension N/A By Laws Underage drinking Leave event for remainder of day.
 Suspended for one calendar year.
-Suspension of entire registered immediate family incl driver.
+Suspensio of entire registered immediate family incl driver.
 4.0 Approach race official during race for the purpose of disputing a call or otherwise unsportsmanlike conduct (The race director is your point of contact during the race event).
 10 pts Lose points for event and 1 wk suspension.
 7.3.3.6 7.3.5.6 One handler per car in the infield when flagger is in control of track.
 Warning 5 pts.
 10 pts 7.2.2 7.3.1.10 7.3.3.2 Signaling or Coaching a driver Warning 5 pts.
 DQ 7.3.5.9 2.7.6 Tour Guide Tossing tools/parts from outside of track DQ 7.3.3.4 Receipt of 2 warnings in one day Possible DQ.
 Possible removal from facility at discretion of board 7.3.3.5 Handler disobeying starter or Race Director Warning Warning and removed from infield See rule 7.3.3.4

 7.3.5.3 Handler failure to control your car in the pit area Warning 7.3.5.4 Failure to report engine substitution before race DQ DQ DQ 7.3.5.5 Unreasonable delaying tactics by driver or handler to start or restart a race Warning Removed from infield 7.3.5.7 Handler on racing surface while race is green, or crossing track under caution Warning Removed from infield 7.3.5.9 Car repairs other than in infield Warning Removed from infield 7.3.5.11 Refusal to tear down under legitimate request DQ 7.3.5.12 Use of an illegal engine or car DQ 7.3.5.13 Any tampering with, working on, disassembly of engines, or unauthorized persons in the impound/inspection area except as directed by inspector.
-Ineligibile person asked to leave infield 5pts DQ Tour Guide Smoking in the infield or hot shoot(pit on) Warning \$20 fine Tour Guide Fueling of car while driver is in car Warning 10 pts DQ for the day driver meetin points for tha All monetary unpaid fines to register for Repetitive, fla ings will be issued by the BOARD C g with the Conduct Committee or B t race (heat/feature) at the discretion fines must be paid prior to signs ins at the end of the racing season must the next season.
-Agrant violation of published rules w oard of Directors. on of the committe s of the next race, st be paid in order vill result in a meet This may result in e/board. or driver cannot p to attend the awa ing with the Race n a loss of participate.
-Any rds banquet and Committee of Directors.
-The member can be r, or continual violation of written ru orderly conduct, g ross
+Ineligibile person asked to leave infield 5pts DQ Tour Guide Smoking in the infield or hot shoot(pit on) Warning \$20 fine Tour Guide Fueling of car while driver is in car Warning 10 pts DQ for the day driver meetin points for tha ings will be issued by the BOARD C g with the Conduct Committee or B t race (heat/feature) at the discretic oard of Directors. on of the committe This may result i e/board. n a loss of unpaid fines to register for fines must be paid prior to signs ins at the end of the racing season must the next season. st be paid in order to attend the awa irds banquet and and/or Board agrant violation of published rules w of Directors.
+The member can be r, or continual violation of written ru suspended for dis